Overview of Graduate Program

 You may apply for the funding even if your paper has yet to be accepted.
 An award will be made when we receive appropriate documentation/receipts for your trip.
 In exceptional circumstances, funding may be allocated for a student to attend but not present at a conference.
 In such cases, the applicant needs to make a clear and compelling case for such attendance.
 Such awards will also be contingent upon fiscal capacity, with non-presenting attendance being a low funding priority.

 Thanks to our Hickman Endowment, we are able to offer registered students some funding for conference and research travel.
 The deadline for proposals is November 1.
-Please save your application(s) in Drive and share with Robin Davidson, GSSA, making sure to send the email notification.
-The GSSA and Head Graduate Advisor will review conference and research applications for the academic year in November and you will be informed of your award(s) before Thanksgiving.
-Actual awards will be in the form of a stipend and will be made after the Graduate Student Services Advisor receives appropriate documentation/receipts from the trip.
+Please save your application(s) in Drive and share with Robin Davidson, GSAO, making sure to send the email notification.
+The Graduate Student Affairs Officer and Head Graduate Advisor will review conference and research applications for the academic year in November and you will be informed of your award(s) before Thanksgiving.
+Actual awards will be in the form of a stipend and will be made after the GSAO receives appropriate documentation/receipts from the trip.
 Please note that it is possible to apply for both conference and research travel awards.

 The proposals will be evaluated according to the following criteria: significance and potential impact of the proposed research on the student’s trajectory through the graduate program and on professional standing; persuasiveness of the statement of purpose; appropriateness of budgetary items; and industry in attempting to identify alternate funding sources.